amirongit/notecode/computerNetworkingATopDownApproach.md

 # Computer Networking, A Top Down Approach
 ## Computer Networks & The Internet

-the internet: global set of interconnected computer networks allowing devices to connect across the globe.<br>
 communication link: made of physical media, used for data transmission & its transmission rate is measured in bits per second.<br>
 packet: piece of data paired with header bytes.